ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 <img src ="../images/Allison_high_fidelity_task_2.png" width="600px">

+I chose the linked bar charts for the final high-fidelity design because they provide the most accurate and intuitive representation of how average age varies across favorite genres.
+- High effectiveness/accuracy using bar lengths along a common scale, which is important for comparing values across genres.
+This is significantly more accurate than using area (bubble chart) or colour (heat map) to convey this information.
+- Interaction adds an extra dimension to the plot, allowing the user to select and alter the chart to fit their specific task (e.g. what is average age and distribution for rock music).
+- Since there is interaction, the readability also increases as there is less information presented simultaneously.
+This allows the user to focus on the specific task and retrieve the details they are looking for as needed.

 **Determine range: Find range of ages reporting high mental health scores for each condition**

 <img src ="../images/Allison_low_fidelity_task_3.png" width="600px">